spinnaker/spinnaker.github.io/news/issues/issue1.md

 All eyes were on the [2020 roadmap](https://go.armory.io/spinmap) at the Summit, with themes of managed delivery, operator and developer experience, cloud-nativization, community, and runtime support on the brain.
 Dev workflows for those using K8S, the AWS clouddriver, Cloud Run, and Tekton figure prominently in H1, as do modern tools for managing Spinnaker: config-as-code approaches to provisioning, auto-generated docs, cloud integration tests, Prometheus monitoring, and more.

-Version 1.17
+### Version 1.17

 Read the [release highlights](https://www.spinnaker.io/community/releases/versions/1-17-0-changelog).
 Notable feature adds include baseline git repo artifact support, and Kustomize support to leverage that new artifact type.
 In addition, Spinnaker now proudly supports Kubernetes’ new kubectl-initiated rolling restart capability, as well as isolation between multiple K8S V2 accounts.
-Also added: a more flexible auth model which allows Fiat to accept and resolve permissions from various sources.
+Also added: a more flexible authorization model which allows Fiat to accept and resolve permissions from various sources.

 ---